jaggzh/z/PRECEDENCE.md

 ### Pinning (*also see `help/pins.md` which you can display with `--help-pins`*)

-`pin_shims` and `pin_sys_mode` follow the same precedence chain:
+`pin_shims` and `pin_mode_sys` follow the same precedence chain:
-System Defaults → User Global → Session Specific → CLI
+System Defaults → User Global → Environment Variable → Shell Session → Session Specific → CLI

 ### Global vs Session Sources